How to Use Social Media to Boost Your Personal Brand

 Keep Your Social Media Profiles Consistent

-Review your profiles on all your social media channels.
-Would someone who’s not familiar with your brand be able to tell you’re the same person?
 If not, it’s time to align your social media accounts.
-You’ll want to use the same profile picture, bio, and header image across all your social platforms.
+Use the same profile picture, bio, and header image across all your social platforms.
 This makes it easy for visitors to recognize your brand, regardless of the social network they’re using.

 Post Frequently

-Maintain an active profile on the most popular social networks in your industry – and your target audience, those people who need to know about you.
-Some networks are better for posting multiple times a day (like Twitter), while for others posting only 2-3 times a day (or week) works better.
-This is another reason you want to choose only one to three platforms; activity helps you gain traction with your target audience.
-And you want to be able to effectively manage the social media channels you choose.
+Some networks are better for posting multiple times a day (like X/Twitter), while for others, posting only 2-3 times a day (or a week) works better.
+This is another reason to choose only one to three platforms; activity helps you gain traction with your target audience.
+You also want to be able to effectively manage the social media channels you choose.

 A dormant account can negatively impact your online brand.